hantsy/spring7-sandbox/docs/resilience.md

 # Resilience Support in Spring 7

-Spring 7 integrates the proven resilience patterns from the `spring-retry` project directly into the core framework, offering robust capabilities for managing transient failures and controlling concurrent executions.
-The resilience framework provides both declarative approaches using `@Retryable` and `@ConcurrencyLimit` annotations, as well as programmatic control through the flexible `RetryTemplate` API.
+Spring 7 integrates proven resilience patterns by directly incorporating the `spring-retry` project into the core framework, offering robust capabilities for managing transient failures and controlling concurrent executions.
+The resilience feature provides both declarative approaches using `@Retryable` and `@ConcurrencyLimit` annotations, as well as programmatic control through the flexible `RetryTemplate` API.

 ## Declarative Resilience Support

-To enable Spring 7's declarative resilience features, start by annotating your configuration class with `@EnableResilientMethods`.
-This enables the framework to process and apply resilience annotations throughout your application:
+To experience Spring 7's declarative resilience features, start by annotating your configuration class with `@EnableResilientMethods`.
+This enables the Spring framework to process and apply resilience annotations throughout your application:

 ```java
 @EnableResilientMethods